 Browse our user documentation by clicking Help in the upper right corner of the product console.
 This gives you access to our customer portal where you can submit a request.

-If you have any issues or would like to connect directly with an Automox expert, contact email@example.com.
+If you have any issues or would like to connect directly with an Automox expert, submit a request in the customer portal.
 We’re happy to guide you through some best practices for your patching and endpoint hardening needs.

 Ensure you have the required permissions to manage policies.
 See Roles and Permissions